pendo-io/pendo-mobile-sdk/pnddocs/swiftui.md

 # SwiftUI Integration
 Currently SwiftUI support is provided as beta and is available via cocoapods and SPM:<br>
-The codeless solution is supported with IOS 15 and 16.
+The codeless solution is supported with IOS 15 above.
 Screen navigation tracking is available since IOS 13.
-(For Iphones)

 ## Cocoapods
 Add Pendo pod with all rest of the pods: